Magic-Phono/cdj3k-subucom-tools/README.md

 The utilities include:

-  - subucom_blink: blinks the LEDs continously, useful for testing.
+  - `subucom_blink`: blinks the LEDs continously, useful for testing.

-  - subucom_check: checks for magic key press combo and writes output to file.
+  - `subucom_check`: checks for magic key press combo and writes output to file.

-  - subucom_dump: reads subucom controller state and dumps to the screen continously.
+  - `subucom_dump`: reads subucom controller state and dumps to the screen continously.

   - subucom_uinput: userspace application that reads subucom controller